The co-op bookstore for avid readers

 M. J. O'Brien

-During a dramatic three-day period in March 1961, nine students from historically Black Tougaloo College staged sit-ins at the all-white Main Library in Jackson, Mississippi.
-The students conducted their protest, were arrested, held in jail overnight, and convicted of "breach of peace"--the first time that charge had ever been brought in a Mississippi courtroom.
+During a dramatic three-day period in March 1961, nine students from historically Black Tougaloo College staged sit-ins at the all-White Main Library in Jackson, Mississippi.
+The students conducted their protest and were arrested, held in jail overnight, and convicted of "breach of peace"--the first time that charge had ever been brought in a Mississippi courtroom.
 Meanwhile, students at Jackson State College held sympathy protests, and the police responded harshly on both day one and day two.
-On day three, police attacked a peaceful crowd of observers awaiting the trial's outcome, using attack dogs, billy clubs, and tear gas to disperse the crowd, the first known use of police dogs on a peaceful gathering during the civil rights era.
+On day three, police attacked a peaceful crowd of observers awaiting the trial's outcome, using attack dogs, billy clubs, and tear gas to disperse the crowd, one of the first known uses of police dogs on a peaceful gathering during the civil rights era.

 The protests occurred while Mississippi was preparing to celebrate the one hundredth anniversary of the state's secession from the Union and the commencement of the Civil War.
-The library sit-in preempted the state's Confederate extravaganza which brought more than thirty thousand mostly white observers into the streets of Jackson while the students sat in jail, further inflaming passions on both sides.
+The library sit-in preempted the state's Confederate extravaganza that brought more than thirty thousand mostly White observers into the streets of Jackson while the students sat in jail, further inflaming passions on both sides.

 In The Tougaloo Nine, M. J. O'Brien delves into Tougaloo College's culture of resistance, Mississippi's determination to preserve segregation, and the early stirrings of the student movement in Jackson.
 Through numerous interviews and years of detailed research, O'Brien tells the stories of these courageous African American students.
-He also explores the personalities leading the charge on both sides, including Mississippi NAACP leader Medgar Evers, Tougaloo professors and administrators Ernst Borinski, Reverend John Mangram, and Adam Beittel; as well as Governor Ross Barnett, Citizens' Council leader William Simmons, and Jackson Mayor Allen Thompson.
-Altogether, The Tougaloo Nine presents the stunning picture of those who risked their lives and future livelihoods to fight for full social and political equality.
+He also explores the personalities leading the charge on both sides, including Mississippi NAACP leader Medgar Evers; Tougaloo professors and administrators Ernst Borinski, Reverend John Mangram, and President A. D. Beittel in one camp; and Governor Ross Barnett, Citizens' Council leader William Simmons, and Jackson Mayor Allen Thompson in the other.
+Altogether, The Tougaloo Nine presents the stunning picture of those who risked their lives and future livelihoods to fight for full social and political equality in Mississippi, USA.

 Book Details